Asset Inventory

 Showcase spawns nothing

-Verify the project has StaticMesh entries in Neo4j: python showcase_assets.py --project-name "MyProject" --dry-run
+Verify the project has StaticMesh entries: python showcase_assets.py --project-name "MyProject" --dry-run

-See Docs/FAB_INVENTORY_GUIDE.md in the plugin distribution for the complete reference including additional Cypher query examples.
+See Docs/FAB_INVENTORY_GUIDE.md and Docs/INVENTORY_NEO4J_SCHEMA.md in the plugin distribution for the complete reference including additional Cypher query examples and per-method JSON-RPC parameter documentation.